hzjian123/hzjian123.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 I am a recent graduate of the Master's program in Electrical Computer Engineering at UC San Diego.
 Aspiring to create my personal portfolio, I have set up this platform to share ideas and express myself.
 Currently, I have returned to Hong Kong after leaving San Diego:)<br>
 In the past, I used to gravitate towards big cities, following trends and being influenced by the people around me.
 However, I had a realization about the side effects of metropolitan living, such as pollution and limited living space.
 This led me to explore more possibilities in life, including studying a new major and traveling to new countries.
 Now, I consider myself an adventurer and trailblazer, and I believe this attribute will greatly enrich my life.<br>
+After experiencing numerous unforeseen incidents in recent months, I began to comprehend the sense of powerlessness that individuals face and the importance of embracing uncertainty.<br>
 My interests are quite diverse, ranging from sports to music.
 On this website, I have documented some of my proudest moments, which you can access below...<br>
 </div>
 </div>